osuTitanic/titanic/README.md

 # Server Setup

 To set up and use this project I would recommend to use [docker](https://www.docker.com/).
-Otherwise here are some instructions for [manual setup](https://github.com/osuTitanic/titanic/blob/main/SETUP.md).
+Otherwise here are some instructions for [manual setup](https://github.com/osuTitanic/titanic/blob/main/SETUP.md), which is not recommended but still possible to do.

 Verify that docker is installed: